 Archives organize their material in a very different way to libraries and museums.
 Review the organization of archival material page for some information on how archives make material available to users.

 Confused as to what all the headings in a finding aid are?
 Not really sure how to tell if the material can be used for your research?
-Reading a finding aid (in development) will break down the different components and provide an explanation of what the sections of a finding are.
+Understanding finding aids will break down the different finding aid components and provide an explanation of what information is held in each section.

 This page provides an overview regarding the citation of archival sources.
 Citing archival sources is important so the Archives can located the sources you’ve used should someone ask.